imjaroiswebdev/aws-lambda-best-sushi-app/Article/content.md

 That is just one of many analysis that we can achieve with the use of Dashbird without opening our AWS Console.

+## Conclusion

+Well, that was a bit long for at least some of you but the main point was to show the basic of Serverless apps and how to implemented a basic event driven functionality to your services, but also the impotance of knowing how to monitore your running in production app without the out of confidence of not knowing about AWS products for this task, but for completely solving this, we got Dashbird backing us up for continue in our development trip of Serverless production apps with confidence.